chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 {{< note >}}

-Ensure you set up the data imports using Chef Automate's **Data Feed** feature to avoid unnecessary performance impacts to your ServiceNow infrastructure.
-Initially, you can configure `feed_interval` setting to the larger time intervals, for example, **4 or 8 hours**, and with a smaller `node_batch_size` of **50**.
+- Ensure you set up the data imports using Chef Automate's **Data Feed** feature to avoid unnecessary performance impacts to your ServiceNow infrastructure.
+- Initially, you can configure `feed_interval` setting to the larger time intervals, for example, **4 or 8 hours**, and with a smaller `node_batch_size` of **50**.
+If more nodes are required, then you must increase the `feed_interval`.
+- The benchmark with `node_batch_size` set as **15** is tested, however you can set the value between **1** and **30**.
+-  The size of Scans can be large as multiple profiles are run.
+Hence, you must ratain the `node_bach_size` smaller to avoid **4MB GRPC** limits being reached.

-In addition, you can test it on your development infrastructure by using the **CIDR Filter** functionality.
+- In addition, you can test it on your development infrastructure by using the **CIDR Filter** functionality.
 Thus, the Chef Automate's **Data Feed** feature may suit your production environment, depending on the size of your estate and the setup you made in the ServiceNow production environment.

 {{< /note >}}